mdancho84/mdancho84.github.io/_posts/2018-05-31-backtesting-quantopian-zipline-tibbletime-furrr-flyingfox.md

 1. `tibbletime`: For time-series in the tidyverse
 2. `furrr`: Our parallel processing extension to `purrr`
-3. `flyingfox`: Our experimental package brought to you as part of our Business Science Labs initative
+3. `flyingfox`: Our experimental package brought to you as part of our Business Science Labs initiative

 Further, you've seen how to apply all three of these packages to perform grid search backtest optimization of your trading algorithm.